eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 **To address:** Update your rule tests to use the new `RuleTester`.
 To do so, here are some of the common changes you'll need to make:

 * **Be aware of new defaults for `ecmaVersion` and `sourceType`.** By default, `RuleTester` uses the flat config default of `ecmaVersion: "latest"` and `sourceType: "module"`.
-This may cause some tests to break if they were expecting the old default of `ecmaVersion: 5` and `sourceType: "script"`.
+This may cause some tests to break if their values were expecting the old default of `ecmaVersion: 5` and `sourceType: "script"`.
 If you'd like to use the old default, you'll need to manually specify that in your `RuleTester` like this:

     ```js
     // use eslintrc defaults